robertopsouto/cuda_training/2_atomics_reductions_warp/README.md

 # GAIA Users
 ## 1 - Comparing Reductions

-For your first task, the code has already been written for you.
+For your first Assignment, the code has already been written for you.
 We will compare 3 of the reductions given during the presentation:
 - The naive atomic-only reduction
 - The classical parallel reduction with atomic finish
 - The warp shuffle reduction (with atomic finish)